I. Executive Summary

 II.
 Policy Statement

-One first-year writing course is required.
+The communication competency teaches students to create, use, and interpret messages to generate meanings within and across various contexts.
+Students are required to take either WRDS 1103 or WRDS 1104, which serves as the foundational course for this competency.
 WRDS 1104 includes the same face-to-face content as WRDS 1103, but also includes an online writing studio that provides students with additional opportunities to develop skills.
-After completing one of these courses, students are expected to be able to write clearly and concisely in standard English and to be generally prepared to do college-level writing and editing.
+After completing one of these courses, students are expected to be prepared to produce effective college-level writing and editing.

 Select one of the following: